 4 Reasons to Add Oats to Your Gluten-Free Diet

 Are oats safe to eat if you’ve been diagnosed with Celiac disease or have a sensitivity to gluten?
+Is oatmeal a safe wheat-free option?
 For most people, the answer is “yes.”
 Pure oats don’t contain gluten, even though it’s a whole grain.
 Whole grains that do contain gluten used in a wide variety of breads, pastas, cereals, and other foods include barley, wheat, and rye.

-But before you rush out to buy some oats to add to your gluten-free diet, there is a low-risk chance for some oats to contain gluten.
+But before you rush out to buy some oats to add to your gluten-free or Celiac diet, there is a low-risk chance for some oats to contain gluten.

 For example, if the oats were processed in a plant with other foods that contain gluten, it could be contaminated.
 Or if the oats were grown in a field near crops of barley, wheat, and rye, they might be contaminated.